ifritdiezel/is-seedfinder/README.md

     - if this contains q, skip printing the intro message and only output seeds in AAA-AAA-AAA format to console
     - if this contains r, enable Forbidden Runes (generation-altering challenge)
     - if this contains b, enable Barren Land (generation-altering challenge)
+    - if this contains d, enable Into Darkness (generation-altering challenge)
     - if this contains s, don't log consumables in the output
     - if this contains c, remove most whitespace from the output to make it compact